 Van Raam Bikes and Trikes

-Manufacturing and material defects repairs under the Manufacturer’s Warranty.
+Manufacturing and material defects will be repaired under the manufacturer’s warranty.

-In addition to the above warranty provision, Tomcat is pleased to provide customers who have purchased its Van Raam product from us, the following service and repair benefits that are exclusive to Tomcat, in addition to the customer’s statutory rights and aforementioned manufacturer’s warranty.
+In addition to the above warranty provision, Tomcat is pleased to provide customers with the following service and repair benefits that are exclusive to us, in addition to the customer’s statutory rights and aforementioned manufacturer’s warranty.

 - The free Health Check will be undertaken every year for three consecutive years following the supply of the product.